Blog

 AIM is a sub-exchange of the London Stock Exchange (LSE), and was created to help small and developing companies raise capital, usually in the region of £1million to £50million, by listing on a public exchange with simplified regulatory requirements.
 Since launching in 1995, AIM has helped 3,865 companies raise over £115 billion.

-There are currently around 850 companies listed on AIM, 250 of which come from 26 different countries outside the UK, operating in 37 different sectors and 90 different sub-sectors.
-The 2002 Sarbanes-Oxley Act in the US substantially increased regulatory requirements for all publicly traded companies there, causing dozens of US-based companies to seek to list on AIM in London.
+There are currently around 700 companies listed on AIM including Jet2 PLC which is the largest with a market cap of over £3 billion, plus companies headquartered in North America where the 2002 Sarbanes-Oxley Act substantially increased regulatory requirements for all publicly traded companies there, causing dozens of companies to seek to list on AIM as a preference.

 Although some companies use AIM as a springboard to the primary LSE the numbers doing so are low, and several companies listed on AIM have a market cap of over £1billion.